• Key supplier to the NHS

 If untreated, skin may crack and leave an individual very susceptible to infection.

-Who At Risk of Pressure Sores?
+Who is at Risk of Pressure Sores?

 Pressure injuries can happen to anyone that is sat or laid down for a prolonged period of time.
-There are more common in people with low mobility who spend lots of time in a chair or bed.
+They are more common in people with low mobility who spend lots of time in a chair or bed.

 Older adults are the most likely to develop a pressure ulcer, one reason for this is that hospital admission generally increases the chances of developing a pressure sore.